$\mathbb{Z}_4$ transitions in quantum loop models on a zig-zag ladder: Mapping to multi-component Rydberg atoms

-With this mapping we derive the constraints to which the Rydberg atoms are subjected to.
-We describe these in terms of an effective $n$-site blockade model following hard boson statistics.
-Let us define the operator $c_i^{\dagger}$ ($d_i^{\dagger}$) as the one that excites a Rydberg atom from the ground to the excited state on the outer (inner) chain of the $i$'th rung of the lattice.
-By doing so we can formulate the constrains as:
+We derive the constraints to which the Rydberg atoms are subjected to by mapping the QLMs' fusion graph to multi-component Rydberg atoms and describe these in terms of an effective $n$-site blockade model following hard boson statistics.
+Let us define the operator $c_{\alpha, i}^{\dagger}$ as the one that excites the $i$'th Rydberg atom from the ground to one of the two excited states.
+With this in mind, we can formulate the constrains as:

-where $n_{i}^{\mathrm{outer}} = c^{\dagger}_i c_i$ and $n_{i}^{\mathrm{inner}} = d^{\dagger}_i d_i$ measure the occupation of a particle in the outer and inner chain respectively.
-From this set of constraints it is clear that Rydberg atoms on the inner chain experience longer range blockade than those on the outer chain $-$ two Rydberg atoms in the outer chain have to be separated by at least two sites while three in the inner.
-With that in mind we propose a circular geometry for the Rydberg ladder as shown in Fig. \ref{fig: Rydberg sketch}(b)-(e) to naturally impose these constraints.
-Furthermore, all relevant states are realizable in such a lattice configuration.